 Have you or someone you know been the victim of a prescription drug error by a physician or pharmacy?
-The attorneys at Morgan & Morgan are skilled at dealing with litigating cases having to do with Memphis prescription drug errors.
-Receive a free, no-obligation consultation by filling out the form on the right.
+The medical malpractice attorneys at Morgan & Morgan are skilled at dealing with litigating cases having to do with Memphisprescription drug errors.
+Fill out our free case evaluation form today.

 Prescription drug errors may also occur at the pharmacy.
 According to the National Patient Safety Foundation, there are 30 million dispensing errors out of 3 billion prescriptions at outpatient pharmacies.
 This has been attributed to inadequate support systems, pharmacy work overload, few safety nets, bad communication between doctors and pharmacies, influxes of patients at pharmacies at certain time periods, and other problems.
 Pharmacists have a duty to check any unclear or questionable prescription with the prescriber, as well as check multiple times to make sure the right medication and dosage is going in each bottle.
 When this does not happen, irreversible harm can be done to patients and the responsible parties may be held accountable through a lawsuit.